planetshell/db-capstone-project/readme.md

 # Little Lemon Database Capstone Project

 ## Introduction
 The purpose of this project is to build a database management system or DBMS for the Little Lemon restaurant.
-The database system will store information on Little Lemon's customers, orders, booking Menu and Employees.
-To accomplish this, the following tasks were performed:
+The database system will store information on Little Lemon's customers, orders, bookings menus and employees.
+This is accomplished by creating and implementing a entity relationship diagram ERD.
+Once the database is created, we then model   the following tasks were performed:

 ## Task-1 Build Little Lemon Database Management System
 ### 1. Choosing the right Data Model